-I fielded a lot of auto repair questions over the years about specific car repairs.
-One of the more common car problems that I have addressed across multiple manufacturers is when a vehicle gets stuck in park.
+I fielded a lot of car repair questions over the years about specific automotive repairs.
+One of the more common problems that I’ve addressed across multiple manufacturers is when a vehicle gets stuck in park.

-Not only have I received a lot of e-mail questions about this common car problem.
-I have also seen it on the vehicles that I work on.
+Not only have I received a lot of e-mail questions about this common issue, but I have also seen it on the vehicles I work on.
 Since the early-90s all vehicles come equipped with a very fancy park brake interlock system.
 This added safety feature requires you to have your foot on the brake before it will allow you to shift out of the park.

 This system operates by a switch on the brake pedal that intern operates a solenoid on the shifter mechanism.